Cold Filamentary Accretion and the Formation of Metal Poor Globular Clusters and Halo Stars: Analytic Estimates of Stream Fragmentation

 What now remains is to ask whether such a large contraction factor is possible.
 As noted above, since the gas stream is at least partially supported by rotation, the cloud contraction will be limited by angular momentum support at some point.
 While the degree of angular mometum support, and thus the maximal contraction factor, are unknown, it seems unlikely that the clumps will be able to contract in size by a factor $c=10$ without losing some angular momentum.
 Fortunately, there is a natural mechanism for this in the inner halo.
 As described in \se{fil_obs}, interior to $\sim 0.3\Rv$ the streams interact with each other and with the central disc as they form an extended rotating ring and spiral towards the central galaxy within an orbital time \citep{Danovich15}.
 While most of the streams are co-rotating, thus efficiently transporting angular momentum to the growing disc, simulations indicate that $\sim 30\%$ of the mass flowing into this interaction region is actually counter-rotating \citep{Danovich15}.
 A counter-rotating stream can collide with another stream in this region.
 Such a collision could significantly reduce the angular momentum of the stream and of the collapsing clouds, as required.
 Furthermore, the collision itself could significantly increase the densities of the collapsing clouds.
 The relative velocity of the collision is of the order of the stream velocity, $\Machv\Vv$, and thus has a Mach number of \be \mathcal{M}_{\rm coll} \simeq 8~\M10^{1/3} \z7^{0.5} \T4^{-0.5}. \ee {\no}The very short cooling times in the streams following such a collision should result in an isothermal shock (see \citealp{Cornuault16} for a discussion on strong isothermal shocks in cold streams as they enter the virial radius of a hot halo), resulting in an increase in the stream density by a factor $\sim \mathcal{M}_{\rm coll}^2$.
 For a $10^{12}\msun$ halo at $z=6$ this is comparable to the density increase in a cloud with a radial contraction factor of $c\sim 10$, though for lower mass halos and lower redshift the density increase is smaller.
-The mean density in the collapsing clouds may increase by a similar factor as well, allowing GC formation at lower global contraction factors.
+The mean density in the collapsing clouds may increase by a similar factor as well, allowing GC formation at lower global contraction factors\footnote{We note that this scenario bears certain qualitative similarities to the scenario proposed by \citet{Fall85}, except that here the dense clouds are confined by the ram pressure of stream collisions rather than the thermal pressure of a hydrostatic halo at the virial temperature, though both these pressures have comparable magnitudes.}.
 We conclude that such stream collisions in the inner halo may act as the trigger for MP GC formation.